How to Make Natchitoches Meat Pies

 Brown the meat with chopped onions, green onions, celery & bell pepper.
 Add parsley, red pepper, salt, pepper & garlic to taste.
 After the meat is browned, add enough flour to bind the meat.
 Cool completely before assembling the pies.

 To assemble, roll out the dough on lightly floured surface.
 We use a bowl to cut a circle of dough.
 Place cooled filling on one side of the pastry round.
 Using a small amount of water, dampen the edge of the dough with your fingertips.
 Fold the dough over & prick the dough with a fork to fully seal.

 Heat a deep fryer with peanut oil to 350 degrees.
 Fry until both sides are golden brown.
 Also, the meat pies freeze very well.
-No need to thaw before frying a frozen meat pie.
+Thaw before frying a frozen meat pie.